suphanatwong/pyEpiDisplay/userstories.md

 but without her having to do all the programming herself.
 She would like something very easy to use and very detailed documentation as she wants to follow step by step

+Joe is an instructor in epi course which will introduce novel methods that work well with Python.
+However, he need to introduce very basic epi function first (e.g., show one or 2 way distribution), which is not availlable in Python.
+He want func to be as easy as possible.
+Most of his student are beginner for Python.

 Ben is a public health graduate student.
 He has a time-sensitive project epidemiology visualization which requires PyEpidisplay R library.
 He is familiar with Python but not R language.
 He needs to quickly learn how to use the PyEpidisplay library in Python to complete his project on time.

+Hi